 - Compound feed ingredients

-When compound feed ingredients are selected, the user has to select the contaminated compound feed ingredient from a drop down menu.
+When compound feed ingredients are selected, a drop down menu will appear to select the contaminated compound feed ingredient.

-To estimate the concentration of aflatoxin B1 and/or aflatoxin M1 in dairy cow products, the user has to enter the duration of exposure of the animals to the contaminated feed (ingredient) and the time period after the exposure stopped (both expressed in days).
+To estimate the concentration of aflatoxin B1 and/or aflatoxin M1 in dairy cow products, the user has to enter the duration of exposure of the animals to the contaminated feed and the time elapsed after exposure, if applicable (both expressed in days).

-A regulatory limit (for instance maximum level) (expressed in µg aflatoxin M1/L milk) can be inserted.
-This limit will be displayed in the output graph on the screen, but not yet in the report.
+A regulatory limit for aflatoxin M1 (for instance a maximum level) (expressed in µg/L milk) can be inserted.
+This limit will be plotted in the output graph for milk (orange line).

-Using the “Report (*.docx)” button, present in the left corner, input data and the results of the model run can be stored locally as a report file in word.
-The optional regulatory limit is not yet visible in the report.
+Using the “Report (*.docx)” button, present at the bottom of the input fields, input data and the results of the model run can be stored locally as a report file in word.
 Input data and results are not stored at the website.

 1 Van Raamsdonk LWD, Kan CA, Meijer GAL, Kemme PA (2007) Key figures for some farm animals and their consumption patterns [in Dutch]; https://research.wur.nl/en/publications/kengetallen-van-enkele-landbouwhuisdieren-en-hun-consumptiepatron.